 Chronic Absenteeism Exemption Window (July-August)

 The Chronic Absenteeism exemption window allows districts to submit applications for medical exemptions to exclude specific absences from a student’s absenteeism calculation.
 Specifically, if a student’s absence meets the criteria outline in OAC210:10-13-24, the absence may be removed from the (days in attendance)/(days in membership) calculation.
 This window will open after the final certification of the ASR-SL, and will only display students who have been identified as chronically absent.
 Districts will need to upload supporting documentation and select the specific absence(s) for which they are requesting exemption.
 Exemptions are reviewed and approved by committee, and decisions will be visible within the application in SSO.

-Report Card Review Window (October/November)
+Report Card Review Window (November)

 The Report Card Review window will open upon the calculation and validation of each indicator comprising the Accountability system (new School Report Card).
-This window will allow districts to review the data, calculations, and points earned by indicator.
-While data for these indicators will have been certified and/or review prior to this time, the window will allow districts to specifically review the translation to points under a given indicator.
+This window will allow districts to view how the certified data from the previous reports are used in accountability calculations and points for each indicator.
+While the source data for these indicators will have been certified and/or review prior to this time, the window will allow districts to verify the calculations for each indicator.